Applications

 Cancer-Relevant SV Detection

-Deletions in the tumor protein p53 (TP53) gene—a critical tumor suppressor—are associated with adverse outcomes across a variety of cancers, including hematologic malignancies.
+Deletions in TP53—a critical tumor suppressor gene—are associated with adverse outcomes across a variety of cancers, including hematologic malignancies.
 The OhmX Platform identified both large and small homozygous deletions in the TP53 gene.

 Low-Cost Acquisition Options